 To make this a seamless and positive experience for our customers, we have considered many factors to help ensure that the amount added to your Microsoft account is of equal or greater Xbox stores value than your Microsoft Points.
 The value of Microsoft Points in Xbox stores may not always be equivalent to retail price.
 Retail price is determined by the Retailer, whereas Xbox stores value reflects the value of Microsoft Points throughout Xbox stores.

 In August 2013, all your earned pending Microsoft Points were added to your account.
-When your account transitions, we’ll add to your account an amount of currency equal to or greater than the Xbox stores value of your Microsoft Points, inclusive of the value of your Xbox Live Rewards, and your Microsoft Points will be retired.
-Be sure to stay up to date with the latest Xbox Live Rewards at Xbox Live Rewards or by following @XboxLIVErewards on Twitter.
+When your account transitioned, we added to your account an amount of currency equal to or greater than the Xbox stores value of your Microsoft Points, inclusive of the value of your Xbox Live Rewards, and your Microsoft Points were retired.

 If some or all of the currency in my Microsoft account has expiration dates, how can I make sure I use the earliest expiring currency first?

 If you choose to use the currency in your Microsoft account for a purchase, we automatically use the earliest expiring currency first.

 Will I be able to purchase currency online for my Microsoft account?